 1: Tesla – Transforming Product Development with Lean Startup

 Tesla, the electric vehicle (EV) and clean energy company, is a prime example of transforming product development through Lean Startup principles.
-Tesla’s innovative approach to product engineering has not only disrupted the automotive industry but also set a benchmark for Lean Startup’s success.
+Tesla’s innovative approach to product engineering has disrupted the automotive industry and set a benchmark for Lean Startup’s success.

 Tesla embraced the Lean Startup methodology when developing their first electric car, the Tesla Roadster.
 Instead of investing massive resources into a traditional, time-consuming product development cycle, they adopted a more agile approach.
 Here’s how Tesla applied Lean Startup principles to their product engineering: